guruk05/Mapple-FoodAssistant/README.md

-# Food-ChatBot-using-MERN-FULL-STACK
+# Food-Assistant - Mapple
-A Food ChatBot developed using MERN FULL STACK technology and DialogFlow [chatbot development framework]  from google cloud platform.
+A Food ChatBot developed using Mern Full Stack technology and DialogFlow [chatbot development framework] from google cloud platform.
+Mapple chatbot provides users with Restaurant and dish information with AI enabled Quick reply functionality from dialogFlow, which makes the conversation more pleasant.